banner

 Friends of the Earth needs to revise its messaging if it is to accurately inform its members and the wider public about the seriousness of the climate emergency.

-The 2022 Friends of the Earth High Court case
+The 2022-25 Friends of the Earth High Court cases

-FoE, in conjunction with two other organisation (Client Earth and the Good Law Project), brought a High Court case that the UK Government's climate strategy does not contain sufficient detail for it to achieve the target reductions.
+FoE, in conjunction with two other organisation (Client Earth and the Good Law Project), brought a High Court case in 2022 that the UK Government's climate strategy did not contain sufficient detail for it to achieve its target reductions.
 The verdict was given in July 2022 and was in favour of FoE and its partners, and the UK Government has had to revise its strategy.
 All three organisations celebrated the verdict as a success without qualification (the FoE Press release is at https://friendsoftheearth.uk/climate/govts-climate-strategy-deemed-unlawful-historic-ruling), and have used it in their mailings to supporters to appeal for more funding.

 So even if the UK Government revises its strategy to include sufficient measures to meet its targets, the strategy would still be unacceptably flawed because the targets are wrong.